-The new Pinney Library will be located in Ruedebusch Development & Construction’s Royster Corners, a mixed-use development at 516 Cottage Grove Road.
+The new Pinney Library will be located in Ruedebusch Development & Construction’s Royster Commons, a mixed-use development at 516 Cottage Grove Road.
 It will become the heart of the east side in the same way that Sequoya Library serves the west side.
 The foundation wants tomorrow’s Pinney to meet the needs of industrious east siders who have a voracious appetite for lifelong learning, creativity and the sharing of knowledge.

 The foundation is nearing its goal of raising $1.6 million in private funds for the $10.2 million project.
 Capital expenses will consume $1.2 million of that total, with an additional $400,000 earmarked for program costs and the library’s endowment.
 As with previous library capital projects, any funds raised in excess of the goal will go into the endowment fund.